hacker-girls/Project_Ideas/README.md

  	> detect if user is sad/happy based on tweets?
  * twitter just released all 320 gigs of russian troll tweet data -> web app to see degree of interaction between user and russian troll? visualization of total bot targets?

-- ok this doesnt have anything to do with nlp but maybe we could incorporate somehow: user inputs town/zip code (could use maps api) and web app outputs predicted level of pollution in the next ___ years. i think the hackgt theme is nature so could be relevant to the topic.
+- ok this doesnt have anything to do with nlp but maybe we could incorporate somehow: user inputs town/zip code (could use maps api) and web app outputs predicted level of pollution in the next ___ years. i think the hackgt theme is nature so could be relevant to the topic. would be AI track using time series ML models
   > data: https://www.kaggle.com/epa/epa-historical-air-quality, https://archive.ics.uci.edu/ml/datasets/Beijing+PM2.5+Data, https://www.kaggle.com/noaa/noaa-global-historical-climatology-network-daily

+- twitter: (i dont have developer account so no clue if this is how it works) web app finds biggest community issues by using nlp for tweets that were sent close by to user?
+Uses key words like: wish, fix, problem, etc. idk

 ## Datasets
 - https://theysaidso.com/api/   (random but could be fun)